You are here

 Peer Review and Mentoring Grant

-The PRMG provides grants to consortia of school districts, independent charter schools, and Cooperative Educational Service Agencies (CESAs) for these new teacher supports.
+The PRMG provides grant funds to consortia of school districts, independent charter schools, and Cooperative Educational Service Agencies (CESAs) for these new teacher supports.
 The PRMG is a competitive grant.
 Consortia may apply for PRMG funding with a limit of $25,000 per award, which also requires a 20 percent local in-kind or fiscal match.

 megaphone icon